 The Board shall be responsible for its agenda.
-The Chairman of the Board, and Lead Independent Director, if the Chairman is not independent, coordinates with the Chief Executive Officer and Corporate Secretary to set the agenda for each Board meeting, taking into account suggestions from other Board members.
+The Chairman of the Board, and Lead Independent Director, if the Chairman is not independent, coordinates with the Chief Executive Officer and the secretary of the corporation to set the agenda for each Board meeting, taking into account suggestions from other Board members.
 Each director is encouraged to suggest agenda items at any time and also may suggest at any meeting subjects that are not on the agenda.